BHFDSC/CCU040_01/code/README.md

 ## Data curation

 The following files are the data curation pipeline and can be found in Databricks.
-The actual SNOMED codes are not included, but there are references to the code sets in the phenotypes directory e.g. `/*--diabetes--*/` would be replaced with the list of SNOMED codes for diabetes.
-The culmination of files `CCU040_01--01`, `CCU040_01--02` and `CCU040_01--03` is a table `dars_nic_391419_j3w9t_collab.CCU040_01_Output_Cohort_Table` which contains all the data necessary for the analysis on the cohort defined by COVID tests in the GP record.
-The culmination of files `CCU040_01--04`, `CCU040_01--05` and `CCU040_01--06` is a table `dars_nic_391419_j3w9t_collab.CCU040_01_SGSS_Output_Cohort_Table` which contains all the data necessary for the analysis on the cohort defined by COVID tests in the SGSS dataset.

 | File                                                                                                                                       | Description                                                                 |
 | ------------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------- |